 Your project scope sets sturdy boundaries for where your project ends and defines those items that are "out of scope."

 🔭 Manages expectations: When we say a project scope helps to manage expectations, your mind probably jumps straight to leadership, so they don't feel misled or expect more than what your project's end goals deliver.
 However, expectations don't stop there.
 They also manage your team's expectations and any external stakeholders you're working with.
 It helps everyone manage their time and other projects better.

 How to write a project scope in six steps

 Also known as a project scope statement, writing a project scope is an essential skill for any project manager.
 As well as providing a free project scope statement template at the end of this article, use this checklist as a reference point for every project scope you need to write in the future.

 Step 1: Onboard the project

 If you're creating a project scope statement, it's because the project is already approved.
-However, this doesn't necessarily mean you were the one to submit the project proposal; you may not have too much context around why the project idea was submitted or approved in the first place.
+However, this doesn't necessarily mean you were the one to submit the project proposal or the one to create the project proposal template; you may not have too much context around why the project idea was submitted or approved in the first place.